Lightstreamer/Lightstreamer-example-ChatTile-client-javascript/README.md

   and put it in the `src/js` folder of the demo.
 Alternatively, you can build a lightstreamer.js file from the [online generator](http://www.lightstreamer.com/docs/client_javascript_tools/generator.html).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
-* Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
+* Get the `require.js` file from [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
-* Get the `masonry.pkgd.min.js` file form [Masonry - Cascading grid layout library - home page](http://masonry.desandro.com/) and put it in the `src/js` folder of the demo.
+* Get the `masonry.pkgd.min.js` file from [Masonry - Cascading grid layout library - home page](http://masonry.desandro.com/) and put it in the `src/js` folder of the demo.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, please note that in the `<LS_HOME>/pages/demos/` folder, there may be already a `ChatTileDemo` folder.
 If this is not your case, please create the folders `<LS_HOME>/pages/demos/ChatTileDemo` and copy here the contents of the `/src` folder of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, please search in `js/lsClient.js` this line:<BR/> `var lsClient = new LightstreamerClient(null,"CHATTILE");`<BR/> and change it accordingly (replace null with your server URI).
 * Open your browser and point it to: [http://localhost:8080/demos/ChatTileDemo/](http://localhost:8080/demos/ChatTileDemo/)